An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 The many different spellings of French surnames can be partially explained by the use of local dialects and by the influence of other languages during the early development of the French language.
 As a result of these linguistic and cultural influences, the name Ocoi is distinguished by a number of regional variations.
 The many spelling variations of the name include Aucoin, Aucon, Aucin, Aucoins, Aucouin, Aucoing, Aucoi, Aucoit, Aucoy, Aucoie, Aucois, Auccoin, Auccon, Auccin, Auccoins, Auccoing, Auccoi, Auccoit, Auccoy, Auccoie, Auccois, Ocoin, Ocon, Ocin, Ocoins, Ocoing, Ocoi, Ocoit, Ocoy, Ocoie, Ocois, Occoin, Occon, Occin, Occoins, Occoing, Occoi, Occoit, Occoy, Occoie and many more.

-First found in Anjou, in the region of Haute-Pyrénées, where they held a family seat.
+First found in Anjou, a former county, duchy and province centred on the city of Angers in the lower Loire Valley of western France where they held a family seat.

 This web page shows only a small excerpt of our Ocoi research.
 Another 255 words(18 lines of text) are included under the topic Early Ocoi History in all our PDF Extended History products.